 In order for students to register for AP course(s), they must have the recommendation of the subject area teacher and Department Chairperson.
-Once a student has been allowed to register, they must check with respective department chairs for summer reading requirements.
-Because of the rigorous academic expectations associated with AP courses in and outside of the classroom, students may pursue a maximum of 4 AP courses in their junior year and 4 in their senior year.
+Once a student has been allowed to register, he/she must check with respective department chairs for summer reading requirements.
+Because of the rigorous academic expectations associated with AP courses in and outside of the classroom, students may pursue a maximum of 1 AP course in their sophomore year, 3 AP courses in their junior year and 4 in their senior year.
 Students wishing to take an additional AP course in their senior year will need to meet with the Principal, Department Chairperson, School Counselor and Parent/Guardian to determine if the additional AP course is in the student's best educational interest.
 Please note that the schedule may not permit this to take place due to scheduling constraints.
-It is the expectation that students electing any AP course must complete the course in its entirety.
-Students enrolled in an AP class will not be permitted to drop the course once the enrollment process is complete at the end of the preceding school year.
+It is the expectation that students taking any AP course must complete the course in its entirety.
+Students enrolled in an AP class will not be permitted to drop the course once the enrollment process is complete at the end of the 2017-18 school year.
 The AP exam represents the conclusion of any AP course.
 It is expected each student will take the AP exam.